Google's Three Personality Eras: Why the Founders Had to Come Back

 He stabilized Google for seven years.
 Then OpenAI shipped ChatGPT, and the same harmony-seeking instinct that had won Pichai every internal fight inside Google became the wrong tool for a fight Google was losing in public.
 This is the story of how that happened — and what the personality logic actually says about Google’s next decade.

-The three minds that ran Google
+The minds that ran Google

 EraLeaderTypeLeadership PostureEra Signature